top of page

 About Us

-Barbara is head trainer and founder of Puppy Poppins and has over 10 years of hands-on training experience.
-Canine Behaviour and Training has always been Barbara's passion and, after finishing a Masters degree in International Business and working in Marketing for a few years, she decided to follow her passion and dedicate her time to helping dogs and their owners build a strong and positive relationship.
+Barbara is the founder and head trainer of Puppy Poppins, with almost 15 years of hands-on experience.
+Animal behaviour has always been a strong interest and, after working in marketing for several years, she chose to follow her passion and dedicate her career to helping dogs and their owners build positive, lasting relationships.

-Barbara trained with the Association of Pet Dog Trainers in 2012 (APDT No.01273) and has completed a Certificate in canine behaviour & training with the Cambridge Institute of Dog Behaviour and Training (CIDBT), completed several courses with leading behaviourist Sarah Whitehead and regularly attends conferences and training courses by associations such as the APDT or Pact to further expand her knowledge and stay up to date with the latest training methods.
-She has also acquired ABTC ATI Accreditation which forms the latest standard in canine training.
+She was certified by the Association of Pet Dog Trainers in 2012 (APDT No. 01273) and holds a Certificate in Canine Behaviour and Training from the Cambridge Institute of Dog Behaviour and Training (CIDBT).
+Barbara has completed further study with leading behaviourist Sarah Whitehead and regularly attends conferences and courses with organisations such as APDT and PACT to stay current with modern training methods.
+She also holds ABTC ATI Accreditation, representing the current professional standard in animal training.

 Our Training Method